CodeYourFuture/curriculum/content/js1/sprints/4/prep/index.md

 but we get a `ReferenceError`.

 This is because `test` isn’t defined anywhere in the file.
-So we need to execute this file so that the `test` function is available in our file.
+So we need to execute this file so that the Jest API is available in our file.

-In the documentation, we're told to add the following to our package.json:
+In the documentation, we're told to add the following to our `package.json`:

 ```json {linenos=table,hl_lines=["4-6"],linenostart=1}
 {